-- Pupils below 92% attendance are on level 4 (very high risk of persistent absence) - Arranging attendance review meeting with pupils and parents for those placed on level 4 of the Attendance Risk Register, or the Punctuality Risk Register, if applicable to: - $\circ$ $\;$ discuss levels of authorised and unauthorised absences; - discuss punctuality levels; - $\circ$ discuss causes for the levels of absence and lateness; - provide challenge and support to improve attendance and punctuality; - set an action plan with achievable and realistic attendance and punctuality targets; - agree a review date. - The strategic leader responsible for attendance will: - keep an overview of the attendance risk register across the school; - agree appropriate intervention strategies with the Headteacher, if applicable; - identify pupils requiring attendance review meetings; - provide the School Standards Committee with half termly data on attendance and punctuality, including data about pupils who are persistent/severe absentees and about leave of absence requests and their outcomes.
+- attendance administrative staff producing half-termly attendance and punctuality data for attendance leads which will help leaders to analyse areas of concern and success within specific cohorts and pupil groups; - contacting parents to raise attendance and/or punctuality concerns with them, particularly where issues are repeated; - issuing letters of concern to parents of pupils where attendance for the year to date falls below the school's minimum target of 95%; - sharing attendance data and information regarding the importance of high levels of attendance with parents; - arrange a pastoral review meeting with parents for any pupils receiving a Stage 3 Attendance letter to: - o discuss levels of authorised and unauthorised absences; - discuss punctuality levels; - o discuss causes for the levels of absence and lateness; - provide challenge and support to improve attendance and punctuality;

+- o set an action plan with achievable and realistic attendance and punctuality targets; - o agree a review date. - The strategic leader responsible for attendance will: - keep an overview of attendance percentages across the school; - o agree appropriate intervention strategies; - o agree the names of pupils requiring pastoral review meetings; - o provide the school standards committee with half termly data on attendance and punctuality including data about pupils who are persistent/severe absentees and about leave of absence requests and their outcomes.